 Why the Blue Cash Preferred Card from American Express is Good for Groceries

-That’s even after accounting for the $95 annual fee, which is waived the first year.
+That’s even after accounting for the $95 annual fee.
 You can maximize this card’s rewards for a full 12 months before you have to worry about paying a fee, but easily surpass the cost in rewards value even after the fee kicks in.
 Here are more details about the Blue Cash Preferred Card’s rewards:

 6% Rewards at U.S. Supermarkets